steve-vierling/python-challenge-1/README.md

 ## Credits
 Author Steve Vierling
 Tutor Deborah, of D.U.
-Tutoring, provided helpful insight in making this program functional
+Tutoring, provided helpful insight in making this program functional Steve referenced https://realpython.com/ for this README.md template

 ## Contact Information
 For any questions or feedback, feel free to message Steve at his linkedin site: https://www.linkedin.com/in/stephenvierling/

+## Additional Reading
-Here is a case study that I authored: https://github.com/steve-vierling/ai-case-study/tree/main I am a beginner python software engineer with a master's degree in Information Systems from Regis University, Denver, CO.
+Here is the only other Python work I have authored, it is a case: https://github.com/steve-vierling/ai-case-study/tree/main I am a beginner python software engineer with a master's degree in Information Systems from Regis University, Denver, CO.
 I have over 20 years of Unix/Linux experience, software support and 2.5 years in DevOps.
 I am passionate about creating efficient and scalable software solutions.